 Breaking news!
-The purpose can be found inside a cell.
+The purpose of life can be found inside a cell

 According to estimates from scientists there are about 37,2 trillion cells in a human body.